SERVICES > GOOGLE ADS TRANSLATION

 With straightforward translation, the aim is normally to create a text that is faithful to the original text, conveying the meaning of the message as naturally as possible.
 Translators must always consider the user of this content.

-SEA translation adds a hint of creativity and difficulty to the equation, as the process takes into account not just the end user’s experience but also the keywords and search trends of internet users as a whole.
-This means that, when translating an advert for a Google Ads campaign, we need to know how to strike a balance between using the artificial language preferred by the Google search engine and a more informal language that is focused on sales, and where we should dismiss the use of search terms or complicated sentences.
+SEA translation adds a hint of creativity and difficulty to the equation, as it takes into account not just the end user’s experience but also search trends of internet users.
+“Discounts”, “sales”, and “special prices” are important keywords used in ad campaigns for Google.
+This means that, when translating an advert for a Google Ads campaign, we need to know how to strike a balance between using the artificial language preferred by the Google search engine and a more human language.
+If we want to get sales, we should dismiss the use of irrelevant search terms and complicated sentences.
 The most important thing is that the translated advert copy is direct, concise and invites the user to react in a certain way.

 Translators can sometimes tend to be a little scared to move away from a text because they don’t want to alter its nuances or the original message.
-Yet, good SEA translation involves localising (adapting) the message to the target market, choosing the right keywords and changing the structure if necessary.
+Yet, good SEA translation involves localising the message to the target market, choosing the right keywords and changing the structure if necessary.
 If the resulting advert doesn’t read like a translation, is easy to read and includes a call to action, the translation will have achieved its aim.

 With the above in mind, here is a series of points to bear in mind:

 Translating and adapting your Google Ads campaigns for your target audience is a competitive advantage, as your ads will be more visible and will better answer the search intent and needs of users in your target market.
 These are some elements you should translate: